 If you’re looking for an elevated game day dessert, then you need to make these mini football cupcakes!
 With team sprinkles and fluffy chocolate buttercream, they’re one of my favorite desserts for Super Bowl, watch parties, and tailgating.
+The buttercream decoration is also super easy, so you don’t have to be a cake decorator to make them.
 And since they’re mini, you get 60 servings for a big group!

 A white platter of mini football cupcakes on a white tile counter next to green cups of beer, white bowls of chips, and football confetti.